-- 1. Log on to the AlterPath KVM through the web interface as shown in Chapter 5: KVM Operation. - 2.
-From the menu to the left of the Configuration screen, select Serial Ports. - You will see the screen for configuring the ttyS1 port, which is the AUX serial port of your KVM. - 3.
+- 1. Log on to the AlterPath KVM through the web interface as shown in Chapter 4 Operating through a Web Browser. - 2.
+From the menu to the left of the Configuration screen, select Serial Ports.
+You will see the screen for configuring the ttyS1 port, which is the AUX serial port of your KVM. - 3.
 Select AlterPath PM Profile. - 4.
 Save the configuration, making sure that you select serial ports configuration.